 Background.
 The Export Administration Act (P.L.
 96-52, as amended, 50 U.S.C.2401, et seq.), is a law designed to place controls on the export of "dual-use commodities," or certain designated items that have both civilian and military application.
 The provision expired on August 20, 2001, after having been extended on November 13, 2000 (P.L.
 106-508), and retroactively to August 20, 1994.
 On August 17, 2001, President Bush invoked the authorities granted by the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
-1703(b)) as implemented under the authority of Executive Order No. 12924 of August 19, 1994, to effect the system of controls contained in the Export Administration regulations (15 C.F.R.
+1703(b)) as implemented under the authority of Executive Order No. 12924 of August 19, 1994, to put in place the system of controls contained in the Export Administration regulations (15 C.F.R.
 Parts 730-799) as President Clinton had done between 1994 and 2000.

 Substantial effort was given to rewrite the EAA in the 106th Congress (S. 1712) but the legislation faced strong opposition from some Senators concerned with national security aspects of the legislation.
-The EAA was extended temporarily with the expectation that legislation to rewrite the provision would be reintroduced in the 107th Congress.19
+The EAA was extended temporarily with the expectation that legislation to rewrite the provision would be reintroduced in the 107th Congress.

-Recent Developments.
-On August 17, 2001, President Bush continued export control authority and the Export Administration Regulations (EAR) under the International Emergency Economic Powers Act (IEEPA).20 On September 6, 2001, the Senate passed S. 149 after three days of debate.
+On August 17, 2001, President Bush continued export control authority and the Export Administration Regulations (EAR) under the International Emergency Economic Powers Act (IEEPA).